Tips for Visiting the Alhambra in Granada

 Don’t have Alhambra tickets?
 No problem!
 I highly recommend visiting the monument anyway.
 You will not be able to access the ticketed areas but there is plenty to see – lovely gardens, amazing views and stunning architecture.
 Access to the Palace of Carlos V, the Museum of the Alhambra and the Baths are free.
 Enter through the Puerta de la Justicia.

 We hope this information helped you to make the most out of your visit to the Alhambra.
-Be sure to check out our 8 favorite tapas bars in Granada too!
-And if you would like to see more gorgeous Granada gardens, we have a list you should not miss!

 |Granada’s Alhambra, Generalife and Albaicin are a UNESCO World Heritage Site.
 Read about more of our favorite UNESCO sites like Amsterdam’s canals, Avebury, Mystras, Kew Gardens, Redwood National Park, Bath, Stonehenge, Maritime Greenwich, Cordoba, Guanajuato, Chichen Itza, Hawai’i Volcanoes National Park, Toledo, Istanbul, Porto, Evora, Sintra, and Þingvellir National Park.
 Obviously we love the World Heritage Sites! 🙂 How many have you visited?|